-Humble as Canada is often projected to be, this year it’s hogging the travel spotlight.
-With Lonely Planet and the New York Times ranking Canada as the number 1 travel destination of 2017, it’s got many people are asking, “what’s the big deal, eh?”.
+Humble as Canada is often projected to be, in recent years it’s hogging the travel spotlight.
+With Lonely Planet and the New York Times ranking Canada as the number 1 travel destination in 2017, it’s got many people are asking, “what’s the big deal, eh?”.

 As Canadians ourselves, we are decidedly biased in saying it’s a place everyone should visit in their lifetime.
 From glittering glacial lakes to forest-lined roads speckled with wildlife – Canada is a feast for the eyes, and will leave any visitor hungry for just a little more time to explore it.

 So, are your feet itching for an outdoor adventure?
 Hit up any of these 12 spectacular national parks.
 We promise you won’t regret it.

 Mountains glazed in snow, the sweet perfume of pine, and lookouts that pluck the “wow” right out of you – Kluane National Park is a gem of the Yukon.
 As Kluane is close to the American border, this park is well paired with a figure-eight driving route through Alaska too (check our route recommendation here).

 What to see: Snow-capped peaks, radiant glaciers, dense forests, grizzly bears, auroras (tours available or attempt yourself while camping!)

 When to go: Spring for lush landscapes, summer for warm temperatures and fall for incredible foliage

 How to get there: ~2 hour drive from Whitehorse to park entrance.
 Can be done as day trip, camp overnight, and/or part of a longer road trip including Alaska.